 2. A solution of water and bleach: the recommended formula is usually 4 parts water and 1 bleach.
 All you need to do is to scrub at the moldy spots until it’s gone.
 If the mixture won’t work, you can always purchase special cleaning products from the hardware store or even online.
 However, pay extra attention to the solution, because it is dangerous stuff.
 Protect yourself with a pair of resistant rubber gloves and other protective gear.

 The process is not that complicated.
 Simply saturate the floor with your mop, and then start soaking and scrubbing.
 Make sure the entire surface is soaked with bleach before you start.
 In the end, mop up the excess water and then open up the doors and windows in order to expose the concrete to circulating air.
 Keep in mind that you should never use a sponge mop, because the bleaching solution might damage your mop.

 3. Call a contractor: if there is water coming up from below your house foundation right into the concrete, the problem is really serious, so you should call a contractor after going through the areas we serve in Texas.
 Even if you think you can solve this problem all by yourself, it’s still recommended to appeal to a professional.
-He will take off your flooring in order to reach the original foundation of concrete, which has to become exposed.
+He will take off your Epoxy Flooring in order to reach the original foundation of concrete, which has to become exposed.
 The next step is to pour a new layer of concrete.
 Remember that this layer has to be at least 1.5 inches thick.
 If you want to help the professional, don’t forget to have some ventilation going and also to wear a mask and a good pair of gloves.
 People can navigate to this website for the best flooring related advice.